Teaching Scholarships & Grants

 Learn more about becoming a physical education teacher.
 A lot of PE teachers earn a degree in Secondary Education with an emphasis in physical education.
 Many PE teachers also go on to earn an advanced Master's Degree in Education.

 The Society of Health and Physical Educators have three scholarships for undergraduate and graduate students looking to enter into physical education teaching as a career.
 For the Ruth Abernathy Presidential Award, the value is $1,250 (undergrad) and $1,750 (postgrad) and a complementary three-year membership to SHAPE.
 A separate scholarship (The Cooley Scholarship) is worth $1,000 and eligible for master's students only.
 All scholarships require a supporting statement and proof of enrollment.
 Other requirements vary depending on the scholarship program.
 The Bill Kane Scholarship is also valued at $1,000 and for undergraduate students only.
 Not only scholarships, but they also offer grants for qualified teachers and researchers seeking to improve fitness of young people.
-For full details on their scholarships and to see the grants available, visit their website here.
+For full details on SHAPE America scholarships and grants available, visit their Grants and Scholarships page.

 GPA: 3.0 minimum